logaretm/vee-validate/docs/content/guide/global-validators.md

 #### required

 The field under validation must have a non-empty value.
 By default, all validators pass the validation if they have "empty values" unless they are required.
-Those empty values are: empty strings, `undefined`, `null`, `false` and empty arrays.
+Those empty values are empty strings, `undefined`, `null`, `false`, and empty arrays.

 ```vue
 <!-- string format -->